-Operations considered non-urgent would normally take a while to come through, but with additional delays due to the pandemic, waiting times are even longer.
+Operations considered non-urgent would normally take a while to come through, but with additional delays due to the pandemic, waiting times for surgery are even longer.
 Even during lockdown, when you can’t necessarily see your manual therapist, there are things you can do to manage your symptoms.

 Osteoarthritis can affect any cartilaginous joint.
 Most of the joints in the body come under this classification.

 Cartilage has a very poor blood supply, but it is still living tissue.
 This means that it still needs to receive nutrients and get rid of waste products.
 It does this via the fluid in the joint.
 You can imagine your cartilage as a sponge: squashing all of the cartilage will push out the waste, and releasing it will allow the nutrients in.

 If you don’t use the full range of the joint, some of the cartilage won’t get the fluid transfer it needs, and its health will deteriorate.
 This can make the joint feel crunchy, or give a sensation of “catching”.
 This is a bit of a vicious cycle, as you won’t want to move through an uncomfortable range.

 If you want to know more about how arthritis works, have a read of my main osteoarthritis blog post.

 My Typical Management Strategy Pre-Surgery